Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 # BUGS and swatting them!

-MAJOR problems with displaying NAVBAR correctly - might reconsider usie of Bootstrap.
++ MAJOR problems with displaying NAVBAR correctly - might reconsider usie of Bootstrap.
 Problem arises on responsive resizing down to to mobile now even though my origial design was workibg fine there on start-up.
-Came across a difficulty with text below rows of photograph not aligning properly.
-Top heights of text are different Learn how to align text at the bottom of a div
++ Came across a difficulty with text below rows of photograph not aligning properly.
+Top heights of text are different
++ **** Learn how to align text at the bottom of a div
++ Kevin on suupport page VERY helpful on a rainy Sunday afternoon - helped me clear a VERY resilient cache that even survived a complete reboot!

+# CHANGES to be made
++ need to import fonts to Suitable